Our policy on school uniform is based on the principle that school uniform:

 We hope the photographs below provide further clarification about the expectations of our School Uniform Policy.

-Click on the first photograph of each row below to view the gallery of photographs.
+Please click on the first photograph below to view the gallery of photographs.

 Shorts/culottes/skirts/pinafore dresses may be worn throughout the year.
 All items should be just above knee length.
 Pictured above are the options of a pinafore with shorts, pinafore dress, culottes and school skirts.
 Trousers should be a standard ‘straight leg’ school trouser fit – i.e. not leggings or ‘skinny’ fit, as shown in the photographs above.
 During the Summer term red checked dresses may be worn.